-In order to answer this question, it may help for you to spend several days or a week noting your traffic pattern throughout your house.
+To answer this question, it may help for you to spend several days noting your traffic pattern throughout your house.
 Spending a chunk of time noticing what rooms you really use can help you think about how much space you need – or conversely, how much space you don’t need.
 A Wall Street Journal study tracked the traffic patterns of a sampling of families and discovered that most people are only using a fraction of their current living space, and that’s probably the same case for you.
 (How often do you use your formal dining room, for example?)

 As you’re studying your traffic patterns, also think about how you could “combine” different rooms into a smaller space.
 For example, a second bedroom could double as a guest room and as a workspace.
 You will also want to think about how much entertaining or socialization you’ll be holding in your private space.
 Do you frequently have out-of-town guests who spend the night?
 Do you like throwing little parties with close friends?
-Remember, there may be living options on the senior living community campus that could allow you to continue to do those things without having to shell out for a larger floor plan.
+Remember, there may be living options on the senior living community campus that could allow you to continue to do those things without having the expense of a larger floor plan.

 We all have items in our home that are important to us, whether that’s an heirloom piece of furniture, favorite artwork or a set of cooking knives.
 Take some time to think about the pieces you absolutely, definitely must have in your new home.
 Although designing your new living space about what “stuff” you want to bring is not always the greatest idea, you do want to make sure that the items that are important to you have a space (in your heart and home).